Buprenorphine Slightly Less Risky than Methadone for Fetal Malformation

 Sections

-Disclosures: This study was supported by the National Natural Science Foundation of China and the Huxiang Youth Talent Supporting Program of Hunan.
+Disclosures: This study was supported by the National Natural Science Foundation of China, Foundation for the Cultivation of Doctoral Research Talents, and the 2021 Youth Foundation Training Program of the First Affiliated Hospital of Anhui Medical University.
 The authors declared no conflicts of interest.

-Disclosures: This study was supported by the National Natural Science Foundation of China and the Huxiang Youth Talent Supporting Program of Hunan.
+Disclosures: This study was supported by the National Natural Science Foundation of China, Foundation for the Cultivation of Doctoral Research Talents, and the 2021 Youth Foundation Training Program of the First Affiliated Hospital of Anhui Medical University.
 The authors declared no conflicts of interest.

 Publications